 Choose Cold Turkey If You:

-• Need strong bypass prevention that’s hard to undo
+- Want strong bypass prevention that is hard to undo

 Choose Freedom If You: